In June 2013, Google announced a new feature that enables the export of unsampled data from Views (Profiles) directly into BigQuery

-This opens up an opportunity for granular interactive analyses that can really take a business' Analytics capabilities to the next level.
-For a quick overview and a business case of BigQuery Export, check out the launch video from Google I/O.
+This opens up an opportunity for granular interactive analyses that can really take a business' Analytics capabilities to the next level

 By connecting two independently successful Google products, developers and analysts are now able to leverage the awesome interactive query system that is BigQuery (originating from Dremel, Google’s internal querying system) to analyse their unsampled Google Analytics data.